-Recipes to the Rescue offers programs to reboot your love of food and cooking and will help make you into an inspired, confident and organized everyday cook...come and join the fun!
+Recipes to the Rescue offers programs to reboot your love of food and cooking.
+Become an inspired, confident and organized everyday home cook... come and join the fun TODAY!

-A 28-day on-line program that will help make YOU into an inspired, confident and organized everyday cook.
-Discover a whole new way to look at real food and everyday home cooking.
-Stop eating so much take-out and start taking better care of yourself, your family and you bank account.
-SIGN UP TODAY HERE!
+A 4-week on-line program that will transform YOU into an inspired and organized everyday home cook.
+Simplify your daily cooking and discover the benefits of real food.
+Stop eating so much take-out and start taking better care of yourself, your family and you bank account...and have fun!

 Sign up today!